kylehkhsu/mascot/readme.md

-# Welcome to SCOTS+Adaptive
+# Welcome to SCOTS-Adaptive

 **SCOTS**, by Matthias Rungger et al., is a C++ tool (with a small Matlab interface) to synthesize controllers for possibly perturbed nonlinear control systems with respect to safety and reachability specifications.

-**SCOTS+Adaptive** enables multi-layer abstractions to expedite the fixed point procedure in the synthesis.
+**SCOTS-Adaptive** enables multi-layer abstractions to expedite the fixed point procedure in the synthesis.

 ### Requirements